Dividend Stocks

 The best way to determine whether or not a company can continue to provide an annual dividend and raise its yield is to look at the company’s free cash flow.
 Free cash flow is the amount of free cash, or money left over after it pays for operations and necessary capital expenditures.
 The more money a company has in the bank, the greater the chances are that it can sustain or increase its high dividend yield.

-Macquarie Infrastructure Corp.: This 10.6% Yield Looks Interesting
+SNMP Stock: This 15.3% Yield Looks Interesting